Research: Number Theory

 See the home page for the SouthEast Regional Meeting On Numbers for more general information on SERMON and to subscribe to the SERMON e-mail list.

-In 2019 SERMON will be held at the University of North Carolina Greensboro (UNCG) Saturday April 13 and Sunday April 14, 2019.
+In 2019 SERMON was held at the University of North Carolina Greensboro (UNCG) Saturday April 13 and Sunday April 14.

 Invited Plenary Speakers

 - Samit Dasgupta (Duke University)

 - Harold G. Diamond (University of Illinois at Urbana-Champaign)

 Invited Graduate Student Speaker